JorySchossau/CaraExporter/README.md

 ### Installation

 1. Download the [extension](https://raw.githubusercontent.com/JorySchossau/CaraExporter/master/caraexport-extension.zip) from here.
-2. On a chrome-based browser, find [your extensions](about://extensions).
+2. On a chrome-based browser, find your extensions (about://extensions).
 3. Enable developer mode (might be in the top corner).
 4. Drag and drop the downloaded zip file from step 1. onto your extensions window, anywhere.